School of Barbering

 - To provide Learners with the knowledge and skills needed to pass the North Carolina Board of Barber Licensing Exam, thereby equipping them for the professional workforce in the industry.

 - To empower each Learner with confidence, professionalism and enthusiasm to meet the demand of our ever-changing industry.

 - To enhance the Barber Industry in this community and state through education and Learner involvement in community service.

 - To assist our graduates in becoming social competent members of their communities, to a degree that each can appreciate and handle the many human relation problems that will be encountered.

 - To assist our future barbers with knowledge and ethics consistent with responsible social and professional behavior.

 JSCC School of Barbering is held in the Herring Building Room 106/106B.
 Day classes are held Monday – Thursday 8:00 am – 4:15 pm and night classes are from 4:30 pm – 10:30 pm.

-Barber School begins in January, May and August of each year.
-A copy of a Diploma/GED or college transcript is a requirement for records.
+Barber School begins in January, May, and August of each year.
+A copy of a Diploma/GED is a requirement for records.
 All learners must have a Learner Permit issued by the North Carolina Board of Barber Examiners (NCBBE).

-North Carolina Board of Barber Examiners law states a learner cannot begin training or receive hours until permit has been received from the North Carolina Board of Barber Examiner’s office.
-Consequently, preregistration is required for this class.
+North Carolina Board of Barber Examiners law states a learner cannot begin training or receive hours until a permit has been received from the North Carolina Board of Barber Examiner’s office.
+Consequently, preregistration is required for entry into this class.

 Patsy McCoy, Instructor/Coordinator Barber School